 - Five planning maturity phases will be discussed that companies need to go through as part of their lifecycle and to advance their plans further in the future.

-- It will be explained why company values and behaviours are key to implement a company’s vision and how planning can take a leading role in nurturing a company’s culture.
+- It will be explained how mature planning can take a leading role in employee engagement and the nurturing of a company culture.

 A vision Framework